mdibella-dev/mdb-theme-gutenberg/README.md

 ### Latest changes to the main branch

 - New: Add preloader
+- New: Add subversion to styles/scripts to break caching if necessary
 - Improve: Restructure frontend.js
 - Improve: Change default fontsize of headline elements to large
 - Improve: Add more space between slideout labels and menu items